 Thanks to style icons like Drake, Lebron James, and Chris Evans, beard shaping has become an integral part of male grooming rituals, but a definitive facial feature that seems oft-neglected by even the most well-preserved men is their eyebrows.
 Ignoring them is a mistake.
 As Tom Ford once said, it’s just about the only thing on your face (beside your beard) that can be reshaped without cosmetic surgery.
 Even more, they only need a little maintenance — once a month at most — to yield swoon-worthy results.
 Just take a look at Jon Hamm in Mad Men, or Zachary Quinto in American Horror Story.
 Part of their leading-man allure was their well-threaded, moisturized brows.

-For guys who frequent an eyebrow expert, or are just looking to shape their own brows for the first time, they’re likely at a loss of what to do as we navigate grooming during these uncertain times.
-After all, some of us have already been experimenting with our hair; dying it, bleaching it, or even buzzing it all off.
+Whether you’re a guy who frequents an eyebrow expert, or are just looking to shape your own brows for the first time, you’re likely at a loss of what to do as we navigate grooming during these uncertain times.
+After all, some of us have already been experimenting with our hair; dyeing it, bleaching it, or even buzzing your hair off.
 But when it comes to our brows, we should take a little more precaution, as one mistake can leave long-term effects since they grow much more slowly than our manes.

 While estheticians make eyebrow shaping look easy, it’s actually quite difficult if you haven’t done it on your own before.
 It’s easy to over-do them with trimmers, or let them pass the “shabby-chic” stage i.e., caterpillar brows.
-In order to keep a natural look, here are a few must-know products and tips, courtesy of Chanel brow expert Jimena Garcia.
+With the help of Chanel brow expert Jimena Garcia, here are a few must-know products and tips in order to keep your brows natural looking.

 Before you get into actually shaping your brows, it’s important that you’re giving them the proper care they deserve.
 Men tend to have more ingrown hairs than women, so going through your brows with a face exfoliant helps hair grow faster.
 You can easily make a natural exfoliant yourself with a salt and olive oil mixture.